 The Company is a leading marketer of battery-powered lighting devices, including flashlights, lanterns and similar portable products for the retail and industrial markets.
-For the 52 weeks ended March 14, 1998 the Company's products accounted for 13% of aggregate lighting product retail dollar sales in the mass merchandiser retail market segment.
+For the 52 weeks ended July 5, 1997, the Company's products accounted for 12% of aggregate lighting product retail dollar sales in the mass merchandiser retail market segment.
 Rayovac has established its position in this market based on innovative product features, consistent product quality and creative product packaging.
 In addition, the Company endeavors to regularly introduce new products to stimulate consumer demand and promote impulse purchases.

 The Company also produces a wide range of consumer and industrial lantern batteries.
-For calendar 1997, the Company held a 44% unit market share in the lantern battery market.
-This market has experienced a decline in recent years due to the declining use of this product for highway construction barricades.
+For the 52 weeks ended July 5, 1997, the Company held a 44% unit market share in the lantern battery market.
+This market has experienced a decline in recent years due to the declining use of this product for highway construction harricades